jeffrey82221/PyPiMailCentor/README.md

 - [X] Refactor: rename `check_schema.yml` to `check_latest_schema.yml`
 - [X] Add a release online sampling module and build another `check_release_schema.yml` workflow
 - [X] Add monthly run workflow for `update_release_time.py`.
-- [ ] Debug: JSkiner - pyo3_runtime.PanicException: There should not be Union in Union
+- [X] Debug: JSkiner - pyo3_runtime.PanicException: There should not be Union in Union
 - [X] Connect all ETL together at etl.yml (do it everyday monday noon. update package_name -> update latest -> update release time).
 - [X] Using auto PR instead of branch merging
 - [X] Connect check schema together at check.yml (do it everyday midnight.)
-- [-] Using fast checkout with workspace in the same workspace.
 - [X] Using line-by-line encryption to avoid change of full json file.
-- [ ] Generate Edge.csv & Node.csv of every month.